 But be careful when leaning too heavily on the beat websites search engines for information such as Tempo and Key.
 Not all producers correctly fill out this information when uploading their beats but it will still help you narrow down your search.
-If you would like to learn how to easily detect the tempo yourself check out this article.
-And for detecting the key of a song just follow the steps in this video.
+If you would like to easily detect the tempo yourself use getsongbpm.com and for detecting the key of a song I recommend using another free online tool called audiokeychain

 How Did I Do?